 Nobody should ever underestimate the skills required to be a good leader in any environment.
 For starters, executive leadership skills demand the ability to be a good listener, adept in delivering messages, and genuinely sincere when asking for feedback.
 Authentic (as in genuine) and consistent communication, body language, and nonverbal signals all play a part.

-Several years ago, Seth Godin defined authenticity as “consistent emotional labor.”
-He added that, “We call a brand or a person authentic when they’re consistent, when they act the same way whether or not someone is looking.
+Seth Godin, a high-ranking American entrepreneur, author, and marketing guru, has defined authenticity as “consistent emotional labor.”
+He adds, “We call a brand or a person authentic when they’re consistent, when they act the same way whether or not someone is looking.
 Someone is authentic when their actions are in alignment with what they promise.”

-Ultimately, develop an executive communications strategy that people can follow.
+Ultimately, it’s important to develop an executive communications strategy that people can follow.

 10 Important Executive Leadership Skills